-A rewarding career for caring people.
-It's one of the nation's most in-demand occupations, with job growth projected to increase by 29 percent from 2012 to 2022.
+A rewarding career.
+It's one of the nation's most in-demand occupations, with job growth projected to increase by 29 percent from 2016 to 2026.

 With the increasing number of group physician practices and treatment facilities, there is a greater need for larger support staffs.
 The excellent job outlook for medical assistants is driven by this expansion of health care options, as well as the growth and aging of our population.
 It's no wonder the multi-skilled medical assistant is in such demand!

 All students applying to the Medical Assisting program are strongly encouraged to attend one Information Session to learn about the program and the steps for applying.

 Program Application Information & Checklist

 Medical Assisting is a limited access program so in addition to the general College online application, students must also complete the Limited Access Program Application.
 See more details below.

 Your application will not be complete unless you:

 1. Submit the online College application if you are a first-time Palm Beach State student.

 2. Arrange for the submission of official transcripts from your high school, GED or validated foreign equivalent, as well as college transcript(s), if applicable.